 The LGBTQ Resource Center is closed until further notice.
 Staff are working remotely and available to assist students, please reach out directly for any assistance.
 Please see our calendar for updates about events and programs moved online.
 For student resources and support during the COVID-19 outbreak, please visit the SSRI Resources page or the UArizona COVID-19 page.

-The University of Arizona Housing & Residential Life is committed to creating an inclusive campus housing environment for people of all genders and identities.
-They understand how much your living arrangements can affect your life on campus, and want to work with you to determine the best options for you.
+Housing & Residential Life is committed to fostering inclusive communities and recognizes the need to provide housing options that meet the diverse needs and interests of students.
+Your living arrangement can impact your life on campus, and we want to help you to determine the option that’s best for you.

 Housing offers all-gender bathrooms in several dorms.
 Please see dorm descriptions and floor plans on the Housing website for locations.

 While you may provide your gender identity in the housing application, it is not a consideration in room assignments.
 Room assignments are based on students’ preferred room gender.
 Housing provides three room genders for students: Open Housing rooms, Female rooms and Male rooms.